 We Value Identity

-Bangor is committed to promoting a supportive environment that is free from harassment and discrimination.
-We wish for LGBT+ students to have the best university experience and this is covered in our Student Harassment Policy and our Trans Student Equality Policy.
+Bangor University welcomes all students who identify as LGBTQ+.
+We aim to provide a safe space for you to fully express your sexual orientation and/or gender identity.
+We are also, fully committed to promoting a supportive environment that is free from harassment and discrimination.
+We wish for LGBTQ+ students to have the best university experience and this is covered in our Student Harassment Policy and our Trans Student Equality Policy.
 Visit our web page Share and Support for more information if you have experienced any form of harassment.

-LGBT stands for Lesbian, Gay, Bisexual and Trans and along with Heterosexual they describe people's sexual orientation or gender identity.
+LGBTQ+ stands for Lesbian, Gay, Bisexual, Trans, Queer/Questioning and along with Heterosexual they describe people's sexual orientation or gender identity.
 Whilst these terms are commonly used, not everyone identifies with one of these categories, therefore Bangor University recognises everyone’s right to self-identify.

 Lesbian – Can be used to describe a person who identifies as a woman and is sexually and/or romantically attracted to others who identify as women.